zlogic/mendix-docs/content/en/docs/refguide/modeling/mendix-ai-assistance/_index.md

 For information on what third-party services Maia uses and what data are sent to the third-party services, see the [Maia Third-Party Services](#maia-third-party-services) section below.

+## Maia in the Mendix Platform

+* **Maia Chat** (released in GA in Studio Pro 10.12.0 and the Mendix Portal) – a built-in chat interface powered by Generative AI.
+It answers questions about app development in Mendix, including how to apply concepts, best practices, and development patterns.
+For more information, see [Maia Chat](/refguide/maia-chat/).

 ## Maia in Mendix Studio Pro

 In Mendix Studio Pro, Maia consists of the following capabilities:

 Guidance:

-* **Maia Chat** (released in GA in Studio Pro 10.12.0) – a built-in chat interface powered by Generative AI in Studio Pro.
-It answers questions about app development in Mendix, including how to apply concepts, best practices, and development patterns.
-For more information, see [Maia Chat](/refguide/maia-chat/).

 * **Maia Learn** (available in Studio Pro 10.18 and above) - helps you to quickly learn Mendix core concepts and get started with Studio Pro.
 For more information, see [Maia Learn](/refguide/maia-learn/).